 The student/teacher relationship

 Dr. Brennan was deeply touched by Dr. Loh’s nomination.

-“The practice of medicine has many joys.
+"The practice of medicine has many joys.
 For me, one of these has always been the pleasure of teaching the young physicians who will continue to care for others after I am long gone.
 My mentoring style is deeply personal.
 I try to connect to each learner as an individual in the same way I strive to recognize the special humanity of each patient.
 Past trainees may become friends and I have kept in touch with many ex-students for decades.
-I know that Dr. Loh will be one of these,” said Dr. Brennan.
+I know that Dr. Loh will be one of these," Dr. Brennan said.

 "On difficult days, I remind myself who I have taught, reflect on what they are doing now, and remind myself how many people are benefitting from their care.
 This nomination from Dr. Loh truly warmed my heart and I am deeply grateful for this recognition," she added.